BrightcoveLearning/play-2019-techathon/README.md

+# Play 2019: Tech-a-Thon

+This project is a hands-on developer walkthrough aimed at getting familiar with Brightcove APIs and the Brightcove Player.

+## The Project Documentation

+To get started on the TechAThon project, click [here](./docs/guide.md).

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: